Rachel helps her clients create an infrastructure for DEI (Diversity, Equity, and Inclusion) with critical reflection &

 The essential question Rachel and S.P.A.R.K. aims to answer is this: How do we catalyze more courageous leaders to be intentional, culturally responsive, equitable, and adaptive in their approach–during such a time of uncertainty and transition?

 Her hypothesis—after years of supporting educators, executives, and administrators across the country—rests on the deeply held belief that leaders are capable of solving their own problems, when they have the right conditions and strategic support.
 Her intentional support allows leaders and communities to align their vision, values, systems, and actions with intentionality–in order to have maximal impact with sustained, equitable results.

 Rachel tends to support her clients around what she refers to as the Power C’s, which are the five, interconnected layers that make being a culturally conscious leader so complex.
 She supports her clients to strengthen and develop any one(s) of the following areas with intentionality:

-- Clarity regarding having an inclusive vision, mission, values, and infrastructure
+- Clarity regarding your DEI vision, mission, values, and infrastructure

-- Community-dynamics that are equitable, inclusive, and facilitated with intentionality
+- Community-dynamics that are equitable, inclusive, and facilitated with culturally consciousness

 - Change-management strategy (for navigating big transitions and responding to critical incidences)